They say that all good things come to those who wait.

 This is a difficult question.
 I did the first selection, of course.
-Then Gail Z got in the way, and everybody – and almost all the musicians in Frank’s band – were having big problems with her.
+Then Gail Z got in the way.
+Almost all of the musicians in Frank’s band were having big problems with her.
 Ed Mann, for example.

 disagreed with your selection?
 Did Frank offer an opinion, or intervene to help